 Ending of class-of-temporal-part Class

-Since you can't end a Class, you have to deprecate it, i.e. render it irrelevant.
-See the topic Declaring an Object.
+Since you can't end a Class, including a ClassOfTemporalWholePart, you have to deprecate it, i.e. render it irrelevant in your context.
+See the topic Declaring an Object In case you need to put on record which Activity caused that deprecation use the template ActivityCausesDeprecatedClassOfIndividual.